-The issue of privacy in DNA testing has become more heated in recent months, after police in California and elsewhere cracked some of the most prominent and beguiling cold cases in the country—all thanks to DNA.
+The issue of privacy in DNA tests has become more heated in recent months, after police in California and elsewhere cracked some of the most prominent and beguiling cold cases in the country—all thanks to DNA.
 These cases—and others like them—show the stakes involved in this relatively new science, and why it will continue to make headlines.

 Catching a Killer—and Opening a Pandora’s Box